ajaj895/adsb-decoder/README.md

 ### Dependencies

-JUnit 4.13.1 is required to run the tests for this project.
+* JUnit 4.13.1 is required to run the tests for this project
+* system-rules is also required to run the tests and can be found here: https://github.com/stefanbirkner/system-rules

 I eventually will add Maven package handling working.

 ## ABOUT